patrickdean/homegame/draft/strain.md

     * by gaining xp: every 4 levels? when they gain ASI/Feat ?
         * ASI/Feat would allow an additional strain via obligation
     * could have magical items that improve strain threshold.
+    * could proficiency bonus factor in?
 * Offer a way to suffer strain to use strain to negate negative things as well, ie, downgrade an enemy's crit to a hit, or a hit to a miss and suffer disadvantage ?
 * Should strain be allowed to accumulate voluntarily after exceeding the threshold?
 * Causing Disadvantage to an enemy should be one targeting you or being subjected to an affect you caused, I think?
+* Should strain allow you to get extra class resources ?
+    * Spell slots ?
+Maybe not ?
+    * Superiority Dice/Bardic Inspiration/Sorcery Points